 Hire a Local Guide in Las Coloradas to see the Pink Lakes

 Besides the transportation cost, it’s free to visit Las Coloradas.
-You’ll be able to stand on the road and have a view of the pink lakes (from a distance).
-However, you do have to pay 50 pesos for a short tour conducted by a local guide.
-Not only is this tour a great option to learn about the history of the salt production plants, but you’ll also get to see the mesmerizing lakes up close.
+You’ll be able to stand on the road and view the pink lakes (from a distance).
+However, you have to pay 50 pesos for a short tour conducted by a local guide.
+This tour is a great option to learn about the history of the salt production plants, and you’ll also get to see the mesmerizing lakes up close.

-It’s important to remember that the lakes are privately owned and are now fenced or moats built around.
-Although you may have seen photos on Instagram of people swimming and splashing around in the lakes, measures have been taken to protect the lakes because they are actually part of the process of salt production.
+It’s important to remember that the lakes are privately owned and are now fenced or moats built around them.
+Although you may have seen photos on Instagram of people swimming and splashing around in the lakes, measures have been taken to protect the lakes because they are part of salt production.
 Over the last few years, the salt company has prohibited swimming and, in some places, photography.

 During your visit, you’ll see plenty of “security guards” on motorcycles patrolling the area to make sure no one breaks the rules.
 However, if your local guide is good, he might be able to organize something to get you closer and some good pictures (additional money may be involved).